alchemical-lich/alchemical-lich.github.io/_posts/2022-11-26-cyborg-shadowrun.md

 In contested tests, adjust the DR for the PC by the skill rating of the NPC.
 This applies to combat tests as well.
 Examples: A PC is trying to defend against an attack by an NPC with a particular skill in melee.
 Instead of using the normal DR12, adjust the DR up by the skill rating of the NPC.

 ## NPC Health
-Enemies die on zero HP and cannot incur wounds unless.
-Optionally, for special enemies, use their threat rating -1 to determine how many wounds they can take before they die.
+Enemies die on zero HP and cannot incur wounds.
+Optionally, for special enemies, use their **threat rating-1** to determine how many wounds they can take before they die.